-2) Map(s) clearly delineating all Sites and distance to the nearest fixed route transit stop and/or car share vehicle location.

-3) Printed documentation from the RTA TOD website (http://rtams.org/TODViewer) which shows the location of the Site within the TOD study area, the specific name of the TOD, and an electronic copy of the TOD Plan.
-If Site is located outside the RTA area, a printed TOD Plan with site location clearly delineated within the boundaries of the plan and reference to additional housing as an initiative of the plan clearly highlighted or marked.
+- 1) Map(s) clearly delineating all Sites and distance to the nearest fixed route transit stop and/or car share vehicle location. - 2) Documentation from the RTA TOD website which shows the location of the Site within the TOD study area, the specific name of the TOD, and an electronic copy of the TOD Plan.
+If Site is located outside the RTA area, a TOD Plan with site location clearly delineated within the boundaries of the plan and reference to additional housing as an initiative of the plan clearly highlighted or marked.
+RTA Transit Oriented Development Viewer.